averbuchnir/DataScience/5.SPAC API example/README.md

 ## Configuration

 The project relies on a configuration file named `config.json` that must be supplied by the user.
 This file should contain the necessary settings to authenticate and make API requests.
-While most settings are relevant for both scripts, specific details are particularly relevant for the interactive mode.

 ### `config.json` Structure:

 - **AUTHORIZATION**: The API token for authentication.

+For `main_interactive.py`, the only required field is:
+- **AUTHORIZATION**: The API token for authentication.

-For `main_interactive.py`, the following fields are not used directly but should still be filled with valid (even if not used) values for compatibility and potential fallback purposes:
+For `main_by_config.py`, the following fields must be filled with valid values:
 - **EXPERIMENT_ID**: Any valid integer (e.g., `14`).
 - **CONTROL_SYSTEM_ID**: Any valid integer (e.g., `42`).
 - **START_DATE**: Any valid date (e.g., `"2025-03-03"`).